Why Does Every Story Have a Villain?

 What are the villains in your life, your Story?
 Addictions, vices, work, bad habits, crazy people… As Eldredge writes, we are “born into a world at war.”
 He is coming from the perspective of Evil long ago unleashed in the world, seeking to undermine all that is good.

-Our stories have villains because our stories are inspired by life.
+Stories have villains because stories are inspired by real life.
 Fiction is only fact in different clothes.

 Categories: Books, Fiction, Writing | Tags: , | 1 Comment